-Many of you have been contacting me lately to tell me that the Divi Builder in backoffice was no longer available since the WordPress 5 update.
+Many of you have contacted me recently to tell me that the Divi Builder in the back office was no longer available since the WordPress 5 update.

-Indeed, this is the case, the Divi Builder as we knew it "no longer exists".
+This is indeed the case, the Divi Builder as we knew it "no longer exists".

 In this short article, I'll show you how to find the old version of the Divi Builder as well as its "new backend version".

 Announcement: this article contains affiliate links that you will easily recognize.
 The classic links are in purple and the sponsored links are in pink.

 1 - Why continue to use the Divi Builder in the back office?

-If you're discovering Divi for the first time after December 6, 2018, you're probably wondering why users would want to continue using the older version of this page builder...
+If you're new to Divi after December 6, 2018, you're probably wondering why users would want to continue using the older version of this page builder...

-Since the WordPress 5 update, the editor has changed, bringing with it the adaptation of some extensions like the Divi Builder.
+Since the WordPress 5 update, the editor has changed, bringing with it the adaptation of some extensions such as the Divi Builder.

-So why do we want to "do it the way it was before"?
+So why do we want to "do it the old way"?

-But beyond that, it is important to have access to the old Divi Builder during a certain transition time during which users can switch.
-This also allows to correct some dysfunctions that could appear with the use of the Visual Builder.
+But beyond that, it is important to be able to access the old Divi Builder during a certain transition period during which users can switch.
+This also makes it possible to correct certain malfunctions that might occur with the use of the Visual Builder.

 2 - How do I edit a page with the old Divi Builder?

 To use the older version of the Divi Builder, the Divi theme has added an option in its settings.
 Go to Divi > Theme Options > Creator > Advanced and activate the last option as shown in the following video.

 This option provides the same functionality as the Classic Editor plugin.
 Thus, you only have to no need to add this plugin if you use the Divi theme.

 3 - For more information...